 A prosecutor could charge you with cyberstalking related to domestic violence, which could result in additional penalties if the victim was your spouse, someone you live with, or someone in a dating relationship.

-How Can You Fight Cyberstalking Charges?
+How To Fight Cyberstalking Charges

 We could use various common defenses to challenge the charges if you were accused of cyberstalking.
 Perhaps the person accusing you has malicious intentions of their own, such as to be used in: